RinkiTejwani/RinkiTejwani/README.md

 # 💫 About Me:

+## 👋 Hi, I'm Rinki Tejwani
+**🌍** I'm based in Mumbai

+**🌟** I specialize in web development, with expertise in HTML, CSS, JavaScript, and React.

+**🎓** Currently pursuing my studies in computer science.

-🌍 I'm based in Mumbai<br>👀 I’m interested in Front-end Development<br>🌱 I’m currently learning Machine Learning and Flutter <br>💞️ I’m looking to collaborate on Web-Development Projects<br>📫 You can reach me out at r.d.tejwani28@gmail.com<br>
+**🌱** I’m currently learning Machine Learning and Flutter

+**🌱** When I'm not coding, you can find me exploring new frameworks.

+**💡** I'm open to exciting projects and collaborations, so feel free to reach out at r.d.tejwani28@gmail.com

+Let's connect and create amazing things together!

 ## 🌐 Socials: